bakedziti420/tdd-and-mocha/readme.md

 Dog = Object.new
 ```

 Realistically we'll want our `Dog` constant to be class that creates new dogs.
 So let's start specing it out.
 We'll first want to start describing it's `.new` method.
-Remember, in Ruby documentation it is convention to prefix class methods with `::` and instance methods with `#`.
+Remember, in Ruby documentation, it is convention to prefix class methods with `::` and instance methods with `#`.

 **/spec/dog_spec.rb**